🎁 Find out if seasonal is the right fit for your brand.

-While everyone will have different tastes and ideas, we can walk you through some ideas for each holiday to help spark your creativity for your unique seasonal packaging!
+While everyone will have different tastes and ideas, we can walk you through some ideas for some holidays to help spark your creativity for your unique seasonal packaging!

 Cost Effective Alternatives

-Furthermore, adding simple elements like ribbon to create gift-like packaging for the holiday season can add that seasonal element you need to stand out from competitors on the shelf.
+Furthermore, adding simple elements like ribbon to create gift packaging for the holiday season can add that seasonal element you need to stand out from competitors on the shelf.